 - Scientific understanding that is insufficient to formulate appropriate management actions to sustain the conservation targets, with three sub categories: - Understanding of fragmentation and disturbance thresholds for ecological processes and the consequences for management; - Understanding of biological monitoring methods that can be applied and interpreted at appropriate scales; and - o Understanding of the most effective restoration practices and their impacts. - Legislation and public policy that does not support conservation at the scales and intensity required.
 We will assess this against: - Federal legislation and policies; - State legislation and policies; and - Local government planning schemes and policies - Institutional capacity that is inadequate to perform conservation activities.
-We will consider the institutional capacity of: - Gondwana Link Ltd to perform its defined roles; - Gondwana Link member groups to perform their roles, particularly in developing and implementing their CAPs; and - Other institutions performing or expected to perform conservation activities (eg State agencies, NRM organisations, NGOs etc)
+We will consider the institutional capacity of: - Gondwana Link Ltd to perform its defined roles; - Gondwana Link member groups to perform their roles, particularly in developing and implementing their CAPs; and - Other institutions performing or expected to perform conservation activities (eg State agencies, NRM organisations, NGOs etc) - Technical capacity that is inadequate to undertake restoration activities at the required scales or to implement other conservation management activities, such as control of introduced invasive species; - Economic pressures causing destruction of conservation targets; - Stakeholder support that is inadequate to conserve the targets or allow implementation of conservation actions;

-- Technical capacity that is inadequate to undertake restoration activities at the required scales or to implement other conservation management activities, such as control of introduced invasive species; - Economic pressures causing destruction of conservation targets; - Stakeholder support that is inadequate to conserve the targets or allow implementation of conservation actions; - Short term funding that is insufficient to establish an adequate level of conservation management, including capital expenditures on equipment and infrastructure; and - Long term funding that is inadequate to support the recurrent costs of conservation management activities.
+- Short term funding that is insufficient to establish an adequate level of conservation management, including capital expenditures on equipment and infrastructure; and - Long term funding that is inadequate to support the recurrent costs of conservation management activities.

-A 'first pass' Limiting Factors Analysis will be presented to lead discussion at the 2014 'all groups' meeting, and then modified to add the feedback.
-The Limiting Factors Analysis will then be updated and documented in each Gondwana Link Ltd Annual Report, and will guide ongoing adjustment and implementation of implementation strategies.
+A 'first pass' Limiting Factors Analysis will be developed and updated in each Gondwana Link Ltd Annual Report, and will guide ongoing adjustment and implementation of implementation strategies.
 Some of the same indicators developed within the CAP/Miradi process can also be used in the Limiting Factors Analysis.